ProspectNet: Weighted Conditional Attention for Future Interaction Modeling in Behavior Prediction: Conclusions

 \section{Conclusions}

 In summary, we propose an interactive motion prediction model, \name{}.
 For interaction-aware prediction, the realization of conditional inference is crucial.
 In \name{}, we perform conditional inference within the joint learning block, where we propose a novel \textit{weighted attention} mechanism to update the agent's trajectory latent spaces from the marginal learning model.
 The updated agent representation for both agents is aware of all the topN predicted future positions of the interacting agent.
 Consequently, \name{} outputs interaction-aware of the sampled trajectories.
 We show that our proposed model achieves performance improvement by comparing it with a single motion prediction model through experiments on the Waymo Motion Prediction Dataset.
+The high mAP without extensive parameters tuning demonstrates that \name{} is good at capturing interactions through explicit interaction modeling, which gives insights for future studies.
 Additionally, we show that \name{} achieves comparable performance to the state-of-the-art.
 Furthermore, we visualize the predictions for several scenarios in the test set.
 These visualizations demonstrate the effectiveness of our proposed learning framework.